 Kelly’s Surf Shop is a great rental option, if your accommodation doesn’t offer bike rentals.

 If the taxi prices are a little too high for you, then the bus could be an option.
 3 public bus lines run in Tamarindo, connecting to some of the beaches throughout Guanacaste.

-Bus tickets cost around $2.50, but can take longer than a taxi as they make multiple stops along the way.
+Bus tickets cost around $2.50, but can take longer than a taxi because they make multiple stops along the way.

-A lot of people choose to rent a car whilst visiting Costa Rica as the public transport can be confusing and convoluted.
+A lot of people choose to rent a car whilst visiting Costa Rica because the public transport can be confusing and convoluted.